SeungeuiSong/ECS-150-project1/REPORT.md

 working directory.

 void runCd(char *destination): Runs when argumentList[0] is "cd".
-It takes in argumentList[1] (called destination in the function), and use chdir() on destination in order to move the current directory/destination.
+It takes in argumentList[1] (called destination in the function), and uses chdir() on destination in order to move the current directory/destination.
+If chdir() returns a -1, we will print an error message.

 void runRedirection(char *argumentList[]): Runs when isRedirection = 1.
 This function changes the output directory into the file name inputted by the user, specifically after the meta character '>'.
-It utilizes dup2() and a temporary array in order to change the output directory.
+It utilizes dup2() and a temporary array in order to change the output directory and execute the command properly.

 void executeRegularCommand(char* argumentList[]): Takes in an argument list.
 Will run execvp(argumentList[0], argumentList) if an error is not